Red4mber/Mycelium/README.md

 - Operators must first login via the `/login` endpoint to receive a JWT token for authentication.
 - Implant only authenticate using their UUID so far, their authentication mecanism being more complex I still need time to work on it.
 - Only registered operators can add new accounts.
-- A default user "Melusine" is pre-configured in the database with the default password `TransRights!` for initial access.

 ## Current Limitations